 As winds calmed and flood waters receded yesterday, utilities mobilized tens of thousands of workers from as far away as California and Canada to start repairs.
 FirstEnergy Corp.
-(FE) crews hovered in helicopters to trace fallen power lines in New Jersey and Pennsylvania, while Consolidated Edison Inc. (ED) workers in New York used household fans to dry equipment at a 14th Street substation inundated by record floods a day earlier.
+(FE:US) crews hovered in helicopters to trace fallen power lines in New Jersey and Pennsylvania, while Consolidated Edison Inc. (ED:US) workers in New York used household fans to dry equipment at a 14th Street substation inundated by record floods a day earlier.

 Power executives are under pressure to show they’ve learned from recent storms and can move quickly to restore electricity after Sandy battered the region with unprecedented flooding and devastation.
 The political backlash that followed their companies’ slow response to Hurricane Irene and an October 2011 snowstorm may be heightened if widespread blackouts persist through the U.S. presidential election Nov.
 6.

 “By day four, day five, patience will start to run thin,” Gregg Edeson, a Los Angeles-based utility industry consultant and executive at PA Consulting, said in an interview yesterday.
 “I really do think you’ll see a better coordinated effort, but at the end of the day, it’s going to take some time to get customers restored.”

 Public Service Enterprise Group Inc. (PEG:US), owner of New Jersey’s largest utility, reported crews restored about 30 percent of affected customers overnight, leaving 900,000 without power today at noon New York time today, down from 1.5 million yesterday.